act-rules/act-rules.github.io/pages/contribute/propose-rules.md

 ## Submit a draft for a rule

 If you have a ready rule draft, you can submit it as a [pull request](https://github.com/act-rules/act-rules.github.io/pulls) to go into the [review process](/pages/design/process/).
+Be sure to use the [rule template](https://act-rules.github.io/pages/design/rule-template/) when submitting new rules.

 Before contributing a new rule, we recommend you check its validity with several experienced accessibility auditors first.
 This helps you identify potential stumbling blocks early in the rule design.